GauravBhandari19/mycode/README.md

     f.
 Click "Save"

 6. Go to GIT HUB and commit file
-7. A build should be automatically triggered in Docker Hub
+7. A build should be automatically triggered in Docker Hub (when you Commit the Dockerfile, therefore I have added a version on Dockerfile)